 We look forward to seeing your entries in our autumn photo contest.
-Please submit photos (one per person, please) in October.
-Contest winners will be featured in our Seasonal Images album, on Facebook, and on Instagram.
+Please submit photos (one per person, please) via email, Facebook, or Instagram by October 31.
+Contest winners will be featured in our Seasonal Images album, on Facebook, and in our newsletter.

 Generous Gifts for Pollinators’ Garden to Fund Construction